RosenZhang/DB-Bookstore-Project/README.md

   * [He Jiabei 1001435](https://github.com/HeJiabei616)

 # Acknowledgments
-We appreciate Professor Dorien Herremans for teaching us database knowledge and Jon Wong for introducing Django and agile in SUTD 50.008 couse from September to December 2017.
+We appreciate Professor Dorien Herremans for teaching us database knowledge and Jon Wong for introducing Django and agile in SUTD 50.008 course from September to December 2017.